What’s a contingency period?

 Once a contingency is removed, the buyer can no longer back out of the purchase pursuant to the contingency the buyer removed.

 By default and unless otherwise specified by the seller and buyer on the purchase contract, a 17 day period is automatically set for both the Appraisal and Property inspection contingencies, and a 21 day loan contingency period on a California purchase agreement.

-The only way to shorten or lengthen the contingency period is to create a contingency period addendum and have all parties sign off on it before it expires, in escrow.
+The most common way to shorten or extend a contingency period is to create a contingency period addendum and have all parties sign off on it before it expires, in escrow.

-What happens if the contingency period expired but the buyer still hasn’t removed their contingency?
+What happens if the contingency period passed but the buyer never removed the contingency?

-Can escrow close without a buyer ever removing their contingencies?
+Can escrow close without a buyer ever removing contingencies?

 Disclaimer: This article is provided for informational purposes and should not be relied upon as legal or tax advice during or prior to a real estate transaction.
-Please speak to your Real Estate agent or attorney for any advice.
+Please speak to your real estate agent, attorney or tax accountant for any advice.
 If you would like to work with a Skyworks Real Estate agent, please contact us directly.